IBM-Cloud/lets-chat-bluemix/README.md

 9. Ensure under **Make this a Bluemix Project**, that the space selected is the space you deployed your bridge application to above.
 10. Click **CREATE** and wait for your Bluemix DevOps Services project to be created.
 Now whenever any changes are made in your forked GitHub repository, they will flow into this project and kick off the Delivery Pipeline you will configure in the next step.

-### Configure the Delivery Pipeline - Basic
+### Configure the Delivery Pipeline
+Only one of the Delivery Pipeline walkthroughs below is necessary.
+You do not need to do both of them.

+#### Configure a Basic Delivery Pipeline
+> Use this Basic Pipeline to deploy a single Let's Chat container with a public IP, accessed via http://{public_ip}:8080
 11. Once created, go to the **BUILD & DEPLOY** tab of your project.
-12. TBD Configure simple build and deploy of lets-chat/Dockerfile
+12. Create a **Build** stage & associated job with the following properties:
+  1.  **Builder Type:**  IBM Container Service
+  2.  **Space:**  Your container-enabled space configured in Step 2
+  3.  **Image Name:**  lets-chat-bmx
+  3.  **Build Script:**
+		TBD Use embedded gist
+13. Create a **Deploy** stage & associated job with the following properties:
+  1.  **Deployer Type:** IBM Containers on Bluemix
+  2.  **Space:**  Your container-enabled space configured in Step 2
+  3.  **Name:** lets-chat-single
+  4.  **Port:**  8080,5222
+  5.  **Deployer Script:**
+		TBD Use embedded gist
+  6.  **Environment Properties**
+    1.  **BIND_TO**  lets-chat-bridge
+	2.  **CONTAINER_SIZE**  tiny
+14. This pipeline will now build whenever a commit is pushed to the forked repository.
+Optionally, you can click the **Run Stage** button in the Build stage to kick off the delivery pipeline.
+15. Once the Build and Deploy stages have completed successfully, you can access the running Let's Chat server by the public IP address assigned.
+This is available through the log of the deploy stage, the Bluemix UI, or the '''cf ic ip list''' command.

-### Configure the Delivery Pipeline - Advanced
+#### Configure an Advanced Delivery Pipeline
+> Use this Advanced Pipeline to deploy two Let's Chat containers and one nginx container handling the load-balancing across them, accessed via http://{nginx_public_ip}
 11. Once created, go to the **BUILD & DEPLOY** tab of your project.
 12. TBD Configure advanced build and deploy of lets-chat & nginx